 Remuneration of each PTT Board member is disclosed and presented in the report while remuneration of top executives is disclosed in the total amount paid for their performance.
 Payment amount is reviewed by the auditors and the Audit Committee for transparency and traceability.

-The Remuneration Committee reviews the financial performance of PTT Group by benchmarking the Group’s ROIC with its peers in the same industry.
-The Result of ROIC performance assessment is aligned with the President & CEO’s remuneration.
-This will ensure the remuneration policy of PTT is appropriate and competitive enough with other companies.
+The Remuneration Committee reviews the financial performance of PTT Group by comparing PTT Group’ ROIC with its peers in the same industry.
+The result of ROIC performance assessment is aligned with the CEO's compensation.
+This ensures that the compensation structure of PTT is suitable and competitive.

 Total Remuneration Paid to the President & CEO in 2022

 |Total Remuneration Paid to the President & CEO